yzygit1230/CFG/README.md

     <img src="figures/Fig1.png" width="95%" height="95%">
 </p>

 Fig. 1.
-Overview of the proposed pipeline. (a) Flow diagram of cell sample preparation and analysis.
-Scale bar: 10 µm. (b) Flow diagram of the frequency vision** Mamba.**
+(A) Overview of the CFG framework.
+IDG bidirectionally combines labeled and unlabeled samples to generate intermediate domain samples.
+Best viewed in color.
+(B) Overview of the IDG.
+Cut denotes dividing the sample into foreground and background based on $M_{IDG}$, while \textbf{Mix} involves merging the two parts into an intermediate sample.
+(C) Overview of the Swin MAE.

 ## Experimental Results